Design Book

 Accordion

 Use to let users show and hide sections of content.
-Good for FAQs, supporting detail, and anything where most users won't need all the content.
-Do not use to hide information that most users need — keep that visible.
+Good for FAQs and supporting detail.
+Do not use to hide information that most users will need.

 Standard accordion